Quick facts

 Probation period: an employment contract may specify a probationary period which should not be more than 3 months (some senior managerial positions can have 6 months probationary period); the probation period may not be extended.

-From the 1st of January 2023, the amount of business travel allowances to increase came into effect, as follows.
+From the 1st of January 2023, the amount of business travel allowances to increase came into effect, as follows:

 In Slovakia, new meal allowance amounts will come into effect starting January 1, 2023, as reported by KPMG.
 These changes will impact employers who provide meal vouchers or reimburse employees for meal expenses during work hours.
 The updated meal allowance amounts aim to better reflect the increasing costs of living and inflation in the country.